riscv-non-isa/rvv-intrinsic-doc/rvv-intrinsic-rfc.md

 void vsb_v_i8m1(int8_t *rs1, vint8m1_t vs3);
 ```

-There is no `maskedoff` parameter for store operations.
+There is no `maskedoff` argument for store operations.
 The value of `maskedoff` already exists in memory.

 ```
 Example: